denhamparry/talks/2019/05/mucon/TALK.md

 # [fit] **9.** Container registry and runtime

+^
+When we started talking about containers I mentioned Docker.

 ---

+# [fit] Container **Registry**

+^
+Why not just use Docker hub.
+Dependencies.
+Security.

+---

+# [fit] What's **in** your containers

+^
+Containers are built on other images.
+What if there's an issue with an image.
+Can we scan the images that are being used.

+---

+# [fit] **Runtimes**

+^
+There's more than just Docker.
+Different options have different features.
+Security for example.
+GVisor.

+---

 # [fit] **10.** Software distribution

+^
-^ How do we know what we're running
+How do we know what we're running is what we built.

 ---